PostgreSQL

 xmin

 column has an upper limit of 4,294,967,295.
 After the database's total number of transactions exceeds this value, it "wraps around" to zero.
-After this event occurs in PostgreSQL versions 9.5 and later, multiple rows may have the samexmin
+In PostgreSQL versions 9.5 and later, after this event occurs, multiple rows may have the samexmin

 pageinspect